Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 - Use Anaconda Prompt to navigate to the local_freight_tool directory;
 - Activate the conda environment using `conda activate freighttool`; and
-- Launch the menu using `python LFT`.
+- Launch the menu using `python -m LFT`.

 *Tip: start writing the file name and press tab, the command prompt will autocomplete it for you.
 For more information on the command prompt see [Command Prompt cheat sheet](